 - It’s a simple but great way to pass the time.

-1. Cardstock - Cardstock is a solid heavyweight paper that is a staple in any kind of paper crafting activity.
+Cardstock is a solid heavyweight paper that is a staple in any kind of paper crafting activity.
 Scrapbook cardstock paper usually comes in solid colors such as white, black, and cream.
 But there are brighter colors available.
-Cardstock is often used as the background of your scrapbook page, to matte photographs, or highlight specific designs and elements of your page.
-It is crucial to choose acid-free and lignin-free papers, to ensure that the paper won’t turn yellow and last longer.
-Choosing a durable and sturdy scrapbook cardstock will also protect your photos and your scrapbook page from any damage.
+Cardstock is often used as the background of your pages, to matte photographs, or highlight specific designs and elements of your page.
+It is crucial to choose acid-free and lignin-free papers, to ensure that the paper won’t turn yellow and will last longer.
+Choosing a durable and sturdy paper will also protect your photos and your pages from any damage.

 Altenew offers various 8.5” x 11” cardstock sets, which are ready to use and come in a wide variety of colors and styles.
 Check out these trendy gradient cardstock sets, classic parchment cardstock set, or this stylish gold foil cardstock set.

-2. Paper - Just like cardstock, it’s essential to use high-quality paper on your customized scrapbook.
-Scrapbook paper is also called patterned paper since it has various designs, usually in shapes and patterns.
-Unlike regular printer paper, patterned scrapbook paper is thicker and sturdier but not as thick as cardstock paper.
+Just like cardstock, it’s essential to use high-quality paper for your pages.
+Patterned paper is a popular choice since it has various designs, usually in shapes and patterns.
+Unlike regular printer paper, patterned paper is thicker and sturdier but not as thick as cardstock paper.
 They come in different sizes, colors, weight, and designs.

 Here are a few things to remember when buying and using scrapbook paper packs:

-- Choose designs that fit your scrapbook’s overall theme or aesthetic.
+- Choose designs that fit your album's overall theme or aesthetic.

-- Scrapbook paper pads can be single-sided or double-sided.
+- Paper pads can be single-sided or double-sided.
 It’s better to opt for double-sided pads like these ones from Altenew.